quintanar401/kdb-wc/README.md

 KDBEditor is tightly integrated with `kdb-query` - you can use it as a source for `kdb-query`, `kdb-query` can subscribe to line/selection exec events to execute them, it can update KDBEditor with its result.
 Actually `kdb-query` and `kdb-editor` can be combined to provide a basic Web Editor with the ability to execute arbitrary queries.

+You can update a kdb-editor with a string or with an options object.
+Supported options:
+* `text` - optional new/additional text.
+* `row` - optional new row for the cursor (starts from 1).
+* `column` - optional new column for the cursor.
+* `markers` - optional markers like {xy:[startRow startCol endRow endCol], class:"css_class", type:"text or fullLine or screenLine"}, class must have 'position:absolute'.
+* `annotations` - optional gutter annotations like {row:Num, text:"txt", html:"html", type:"error or warning or info"}
+* `breakpoints` - optional gutter breakpoints.
+Array of numbers.
+Change "ace_breakpoint" class to customize.

 Example:
 ```
 # Basic usage - default settings, static code. !!!
 Always set width and height of the editor.